 - Hotel W

 - Torre Agbar

 - Templo Expiatorio del Sagrado Corazón (Tibidabo)

-Tip: this place is very popular during sunset because it’s actually a very nice place to enjoy it.
-However, to enjoy it in perfect conditions (without hundreds of people), go there for sunrise.
+Tip: this place is very popular during sunset – it’s actually one of the best places in town to enjoy it.
+If you want it all for yourself, go there for sunrise.
+Otherwise you’ll be surrounded by hundreds of people.
 It’s relatively close to Parc Güell so it may be a good idea to combine both visits.

 Tips on visiting Barcelona

 If you don’t have much time in Barcelona try to make the most of it with a little bit of planning.
 Places like Sagrada Família, Casa Batlló and Parc Güell are quite popular so you better book your tickets in advance through the Visit Barcelona official website.

 Beware of pickpockets, especially in touristy areas as el Born and Gothic quarter: that labyrinth of alleyways makes it easy for them to disappear with your belongings.
 There’s always undercover police watching over your safety, but still, stay alert at all times.